What is Camelina Oil?

 About the Author

 Nicole Mandracchia (aka “Smiley”) has been immersed in the horse show world for 17 years.
 She rode and showed in Zone 2 as a junior, attended Centenary College in Hackettstown, NJ, and was the captain of the IHSA team.
 Nicole has groomed and ridden for several top professionals in the industry, including: Robin Rost Brown, Val Renihan, Missy Clark and John Brennan’s North Run, and Amanda Steege.
-Because of this, she has spent a majority of that time traveling up and down the East Coast following the A-rated circuit, including Florida and all the indoor finals.
+She has spent a majority of that time traveling up and down the East Coast following the A-rated circuit, including Florida and all the indoor finals.

 Nicole is also a frequent blogger for The Chronicle of the Horse.
 In addition, Nicole helped run a successful A-rated and C-rated horse show series in Augusta, NJ, from 2012-2017.
 Nicole has won four grooming awards in her career: at The Sussex County Farm and Horse Show (2013), The Capital Challenge Horse Show (2018), WEF (2018), and The National Horse Show (2019).